-In addition to 905 The Modern Church and Its World Mission, each student must elect one course in World Missions
+In addition to 905 The Modern Church and Its World Mission, each student must elect one course in World Missions.

-905 The Modern Church and Its World Mission
+905 The Modern Church and Its World Mission Baker, Blue and Hannah

-Peters and Hannah

-A study of the meaning and purpose of missions, divinely ordained agencies and instruments of missions, the biblical data and logical reasons for the missions enterprise; and a survey of the accomplishments of modern missions and the present-day needs and possibilities in missions.

-In addition, the course provides a study of the American and European churches since 1800, including the rise of new movements such as philosophy, science, secular studies, evolutionary thought and the social gospel; major European thinkers, and their influence on various groups; theological education; divisions within American Protestantism; outstanding pulpiteers, writers and scholars; and the rise of modernism, fundamentalism, and ecumenicity.
+A study of the meaning and purpose of missions, divinely ordained agencies and instruments of missions, the biblical data and logical reasons for the missions enterprise; and a survey of the accomplishments of modern missions and of the present-day needs and possibilities in missions.
+In addition, the course provides a study of the American and European churches since 1800, including the rise of new movements such as philosophy, science, secular studies, evolutionary thought, and the social gospel; major European thinkers, and their influence on various groups; divisions and leaders within American Protestantism; and the rise of modernism, fundamentalism, and ecumenicity.
 Taught interdepartmentally with the Department of Historical Theology.